MonadStarter/cult-monad-hackathon/README.md

 ## Overview

-Cult is a revolutionary platform transforming how people perceive and trade cultural tokens.
-We believe cultural tokenization represents the future where attention is the real currency.
-Our platform introduces a groundbreaking reputation system that aligns incentives for token holders, tokens, and creators, ensuring all parties benefit from long-term holding and loyalty.
+Cult will change the way how people perceive and trade cultural tokens.
+Cultural tokenization IS the future where attention is the real currency.
+Our platform introduces a new reputation system that aligns incentives for token holders, tokens, and creators, ensuring all parties benefit from long-term holding and loyalty.

 <img width="1407" alt="Screenshot 2025-03-13 at 10 12 55 PM](https://github.com/user-attachments/assets/36f33f3f-a182-4ce9-a598-e0b36e8a61ad" />